-Settlement allows retailers to surcharge for credit card use; will they?
+Settlement lets retailers surcharge for credit card use; will they?

 'Swipe fee' case tilts balance of power from card issuers to merchants